chatox/data-mining-course/theory/README.md

 ## Final exam (Friday, December 16th, 2022)

-The final exam will include topics TT16-TT25, TT27-TT29; it will not include topic TT26.
+The final exam will include recommender systems, outlier analysis, data streams, and forecasting: topics TT16-TT25, TT27-TT29; it will not include topic TT26.

 # Notes